Pregnancy Care

 Doctor consulting with pregnant woman

-A high-risk pregnancy requires specialised attention and care to ensure the health and wellbeing of both mother and baby.
-While the term may sound alarming, being classified as "high-risk" simply means that you and your baby may need additional monitoring and specialised care to achieve the best possible outcomes.
+A high-risk pregnancy requires specialised care and attention to ensure the health and wellbeing of both mother and baby.
+Whilst the term may sound alarming, being classified as high-risk simply means that you and your baby may need additional monitoring and specialised care to achieve the best possible outcomes.

 What Defines a High-Risk Pregnancy?

-It's important to understand that being designated as "high-risk" doesn't necessarily mean that you will experience problems.
-Rather, it indicates that you may benefit from additional monitoring, specialised care, and potentially interventions to optimize your pregnancy outcomes.
+It is important to understand that being designated as high-risk does not necessarily mean that you will experience problems.
+Rather, it indicates that you may benefit from additional monitoring, specialised care, and potentially interventions to optimise your pregnancy outcomes.

 Common Risk Factors